Academic Misconduct

 Turnitin is the University’s text matching software.
 You can find more about this here.

 Turnitin generates a report which shows when matches have been found.
-It does not identify plagiarism, but can provide information to academic staff about academic misconduct.
-Because of this there is no safe Turnitin score.
-If you’re allowed to submit drafts of your work, you can use this to check if you have forgotten to reference properly.
+It does not identify plagiarism but can provide information to academic staff about academic misconduct.
+Because of this, there is no safe Turnitin score.
+If you’re allowed to submit drafts of your work, you can use Turnitin to check if you have forgotten to reference or paraphrase properly.

 How Can Your Advice Service Help You?

-If you are looking for help with an allegation of academic misconduct, please contact Your Advice Service as soon as possible upon receipt of your invitation.
-Attach your meeting invite letter, a copy of your Turnitin Report and any other evidence sent with your invite.
+If you are looking for help with an allegation of academic misconduct, please contact Your Advice Service as soon as possible when you get your invitation.
+Attach your meeting invitation, a copy of your Turnitin Report and any other evidence sent with your invite.
 We can help you prepare for the meeting and support you in the meeting, subject to Advisor availability.
-You must give 24 hours’ notice to the meeting organiser if you are being supported as outlined in your invite email.
+You must give 24 hours notice to the meeting organiser if you are being supported, as explained in your invite email.

 • Procedures were not followed properly.